Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-3/README.md

 ### My Submission

-Ethical Responsibility in Data Processing
+Ethical Frameworks in Software Engineering

-The provided essay explores the concept of ethical debt, defining it as the accumulation of future costs and social harms resulting from ethical shortcuts taken during software development.
-While technical debt typically impacts developers through higher maintenance costs, the author uses case studies like Clearview AI and the Dutch childcare benefits scandal to demonstrate that ethical debt is often "paid" by society through privacy loss, discrimination, and human rights violations.
-Ultimately, the paper argues that developers have an ethical obligation to embed formal ethical frameworks into their processes to prevent these catastrophic consequences and preserve public trust.
+This essay argues that because software and AI engineering are becoming synonymous, ethics must be treated as a core software quality attribute rather than an optional constraint to prevent the accumulation of "ethical debt".
+The author evaluates the Federal Data Strategy’s Data Ethics Framework, illustrating how its seven tenets—such as upholding statutes, respecting privacy, and promoting transparency—can be translated into actionable engineering requirements like "compliance-by-design," privacy-impact assessments, and automated security scanning.
+Ultimately, it recommends embedding these ethical controls directly into the Software Development Lifecycle (SDLC) and MLOps stages to ensure that AI-driven systems remain accountable, socially responsible, and free from biases that cause public harm.

 ---

 ### Project Map:

-- CSC502_Module2_Ricciardi_Alexander.pdf - Contains the "Ethical Responsibility in Data Processing" essay.
+- CSC502_Module3_Ricciardi_Alexander.pdf - Contains the "Ethical Frameworks in Software Engineering" essay.

 ---